 As far as changes go, one of the biggest you’ll notice is the addition of two new eligible marriage candidates: Jennifer and Brandon.
 Personally, they lack the luster of the other characters, maybe because the originals have had more time to incubate, but I found myself getting kind of bored with them.
 It’s very possible that I simply haven’t given them the chance, and I implore you to form your own decision, but they don’t really add anything new to me.

-What’s also new, and I’m sure a lot of people will be thrilled to know, is that same-sex marriage has been legalized in the Town of Mineral!
+What’s also new, and something I’m sure a lot of people will be stoked about, is that same-sex marriage has been legalized in the Town of Mineral!
 That’s right: you can marry any of the 12 available candidates regardless of your gender.

-As mentioned earlier, I’m not yet married in the game, so I can’t speak to married life in Story of Seasons: Friends of Mineral Town, but to the many yellow and orange hearts I’ve acquired all around town, I think it’s fair to say I’ve been busy.
+As mentioned earlier, I’m not yet married in the game, so I can’t speak to married life in Story of Seasons: Friends of Mineral Town.
+But if the many yellow and orange hearts I’ve acquired all around town are any indication, I think it’s fair to say I’ve been busy.

 The courtship or ‘woo-ing’ process in the game is the exact same as it was in the original.
 Give them something they like enough days out of the year, and they’ll grow to love you.
 Of course, as always, it’s a very simplified approach to relationships, but it’s still fun.
 Leveraged by rewarding cutscenes or ‘Heart Events,’ it’s one of my favourite aspects of the game, and I’m happy to report that it’s remained pretty much untouched.

 Farming, for the most part, is exactly as you remembered it.
 You buy seeds, you plant them, you water them, you watch them grow.
 You buy an animal, you care for and feed them, and they give you some sort of return.